hnkhanhlinh1/Do-immigrants-displace-native-workers-/README.md

 # Do-immigrants-displace-native-workers-
-This project looks at how age, education, and work hours relate to income for native-born and immigrant workers.
-It finds no evidence that immigrants take jobs from native workers and shows that immigration has a complex but generally positive effect on the labor market.
+Project Summary
+A data analysis project examining whether immigrants take jobs from native-born workers by comparing income and employment factors such as age, education, and work hours.

+Dataset
+Dataset included in this repository
+Demographic and employment variables
+Public, non-identifying data

+Key Insights
+No evidence of job displacement of native workers Employment outcomes are shaped by multiple factors Immigration shows a generally positive labor market role

+Tools & Skills
+Python
+Pandas
+Exploratory Data Analysis
+Statistical comparison